AntikoreDev/aidanish/README.md

 - Na sei John → _I am John_
 - Donde zu vivai? → _Where do you live?_
 - Na vivai en Espanna → _I live in Spain_
-- Diskare → _I'm sorry_
+- Diskaire → _I'm sorry_
 - Non lanaiet → _Don't worry_
 - La tempera astei aito nauhen → _The temperatura is warm today_

 ### Some interesting quotes
 **These ain't literal translations** but adaptations so they mean the same, or they just resemble to a real quote

-"Beiet perso am tentaoro e so izkribeie, beiet homo e so expreseie"_ _Give a pen to a man and they will write, give it to a human and they will express_
+"Beiet perso am tentaoro e so izkribeie, beiet homo e so expreseie" _Give a pen to a man and they will write, give it to a human and they will express_

 "Morto en pluva argaie eir"